Flotomate/product_docs/source/request-management/introduction-request-management.rst

 by a Request, and it is processed according to the workflow designed by the organization.

-All Requests are broadly categorized into two groups: Incidents and Service Requests:
+All Requests can be broadly categorized (according to ITIL) into two groups: Incidents and Service Requests:

 1. **Incident**: It is an unplanned disruption in IT-enabled